argiriskappos/INFR3120-Fall25-Project/README.md

 While authentication is not required at this stage of development , the design prioritizes easy navigation to allow users to fully perform CRUD (Create, Read, Update, Delete) operations on their incident reports through a simple, functional interface, ensuring the core application logic is solid before moving to advanced features.
 This foundational interface will be deployed and accessible via a chosen cloud service provider, representing the first complete functional release of the Web Application.

-the link to the site: https://truck-shipment-managment.onrender.com
+the link to the site with both front and backend on the same server: https://truck-shipment-managment.onrender.com

+link to the front end site:https://truck-tracker-project.netlify.app/ link to back end site in case you want it:https://infr3120-fall25-project-5e00.onrender.com/